firebase/firebase-ios-sdk/GoogleUtilities/README.md

 ### To Develop

-- Run `bundle exec pod gen GoogleUtilities.podspec`
+- Run `pod gen GoogleUtilities.podspec`
 - `open gen/GoogleUtilities/GoogleUtilities.xcworkspace`

 OR these two commands can be combined with

-- `bundle exec pod gen GoogleUtilities.podspec --auto-open --gen-directory="gen" --clean`
+- `pod gen GoogleUtilities.podspec --auto-open --gen-directory="gen" --clean`

 You're now in an Xcode workspace generate for building, debugging and testing the GoogleUtilities CocoaPod.